Peter Brandes

-Peter Brandes (born 5 March 1944 in Assens, Denmark) is a Danish painter, sculptor, ceramic artist and photographer.
+Peter Brandes (5 March 1944 – 4 January 2025) was a Danish painter, sculptor, ceramic artist, and photographer.

+Biography

 Brandes' art is abstract and often in brown colours.
 He had his breakthrough as artist in the beginning of the 1980s.
 He has, inter alia, done artwork on Roskilde Domkirke and mosaic (colored glass) windows in a church at Nordkap and the church Village of Hope, south of Los Angeles.
-In 1998, he created the enormous Roskilde Jars which stand outside the main Roskilde Railway Station.
+In 1998, he created the enormous Roskilde Jars which stand outside the main Roskilde railway station.

-Brandes is self-taught and his art circles around themes from Christianity.
-Ancient Greek mythology has also inspired his art.
-Brandes has illustrated a number of books, for example Homer’s Iliad.
+Brandes was self-taught and his art circles around themes from Christianity.
+Ancient Greek mythology also inspired his art.
+Brandes has illustrated a number of books, for example Homer's Iliad.
 A great part of Brandes' ceramic works are inspired by ancient Greek art and mythology.

-Brades now lives in Colombes near Paris together with his wife Maja Lise Engelhardt who is also a painter.
+Brandes died on 4 January 2025, at the age of 80.
+At the time of his death Brandes lived in Colombes, near Paris, with his wife, Maja Lise Engelhardt, who is also a painter.